Is there anything that could melt your heart faster than a gummy smile from your 3-month-old baby?

 Is there ever an actual “typical day” with a young baby?
 Maybe not, but there are some things that you can expect, with some variations.

-Your baby will wake in the morning, ready to eat.
-If you’re breastfeeding, you know the drill.
-If you’re using formula, it’s time to get that bottle ready.
 Of course, your baby will want to eat several more times during the day.
-Three to four hours between feedings is pretty common.
+Three to 4 hours between feedings is pretty common.

 You may wonder what sort of conditions and illnesses you should watch out for.
 Cradle cap and diaper rash are both pretty common among babies this age, and they’re usually easy to treat.

 If you’re concerned, be sure to call the pediatrician.
-Some reasons that might justify a professional opinion include a fever above 100.4°F, vomiting, trouble breathing, difficulty feeding or waking up to feed, eye discharge, and a decrease in wet diapers.
+Some reasons that might justify a professional opinion include a fever above 100.4°F (38°C), vomiting, trouble breathing, difficulty feeding or waking up to feed, eye discharge, and a decrease in wet diapers.

 At 3 months of age, your baby is not yet mobile.
 That’s coming soon, so you may already want to be thinking ahead to babyproofing your home.
 In the meantime, be sure to focus on several other important safety issues, including: